Tissot's indicatrix: Mathematics

-For the Mercator projection, and any other conformal projection, h = k and θ′ = 90° so that each ellipse degenerates into a circle with the radius h = k being equal to the scale factor in any direction at that point.
+For conformal projections such as the Mercator projection, $h = k$ and $\theta = {\pi \over 2}$, such that at each point the ellipse degenerates into a circle, with the radius being equal to the scale factor.

-For the sinusoidal projection, and any other equal-area projection, the semi-major axis of the ellipse is the reciprocal of the semi-minor axis so that every ellipse has the same area even though their eccentricities vary.
+For equal-area such as the sinusoidal projection, the semi-major axis of the ellipse is the reciprocal of the semi-minor axis, such that every ellipse has equal area even as their eccentricities vary.

-For arbitrary projections, neither the shape nor the area of the ellipses are related to each other in general.
+For arbitrary projections, the shape and the area of the ellipses at each point are largely independent from one another.

 An alternative derivation for numerical computation

 Another way to understand and derive Tissot's indicatrix is through the differential geometry of surfaces.
 This approach lends itself well to modern numerical methods, as the parameters of Tissot's indicatrix can be computed using singular value decomposition (SVD) and central difference approximation.

 Differential distance on the ellipsoid

 Let a 3D point, $\hat{X}$, on an ellipsoid be parameterized as:

 where $(\lambda, \phi)$ are longitude and latitude, respectively, and $N$ is a function of the equatorial radius, $R$, and eccentricity, $e$:

 The element of distance on the sphere, $ds$ is defined by the first fundamental form: